 Q: How long does membership last?

-A: Membership in the Consortium is valid for one year from your initial enrollment date.
-You must renew your membership each year.
+A: Membership in the GIS Consortium is valid for one year from your initial enrollment date.

 Q: Will our membership be renewed automatically?

-A: Yes, if you do not wish to re-join the Consortium, you must provide AWC written notice within 30 days of the end of your membership term.
+A: Yes, if you do not wish to re-join the GIS Consortium, you must provide AWC written notice within 30 days of the end of your membership term.
 See our participation agreement and enrollment application for more information.

 Q: Are there any administration fees?

 A: : Yes.
-For cities, there is a $100 administration fee for tiers 1 and 2 and a $200 administration fee for tiers 3 and 4.
+For cities, there is an annual $100 administration fee for tiers 1 and 2 and a $200 administration fee for tiers 3 and 4.
 Non-city entities are subject to a different rate structure.